JEMPERLI was studied across multiple tumor types

 • What is a biomarker?

 A biomarker (BY-oh-MAR-ker) is a molecule found in the tissues or fluids of your body that shows if a condition, process, or disease is normal or abnormal.
 Solid tumors may have a biomarker known as dMMR (mismatch repair deficiency).
-Testing for this biomarker may help your doctor decide if JEMPERLI may be right for you.
+Testing for this biomarker provides important information about your cancer and may help your doctor decide what treatment options, including JEMPERLI, may be right for you.

 • Does GSK offer support and access resources for people being treated with JEMPERLI?